 After I left home for school, I made a detour and stopped at Yuri's house.
 Opening the door, I waltzed right in without knocking like I usually do.
 Yuri's parents would never get up until noon, so I knew I wouldn't be bothering them.

 Climbing up the stairs towards Yuri's room, I got that terrifying feeling in my stomach again.
 It rooted it's way deep inside me.
 The closer I got to Yuri's room, the more painful it became.

 I stood there, knocking on her door a couple ten times.
 No sound came from the other side.
 "Yuri?"
 I called.
 "Hello?
 Yuri, please open up!
 It's me, Kisha!"
 Realizing that something was wrong, I started banging on the door with my shoulder.
 Finally I broke threw the room, breaking the door off it's hinges.

 Just as I was trying to get up from the floor, I hit my head on something hard above me.
 Slowly, I crawled forward a bit, then turned around.
 I felt like I'd just been punched in the stomach about twenty times, the feeling there growing even worse.
 A chill ran up my spine just as a tear ran down my cheek.

 A rope was tied to the ceiling fan.
 The other end was tied to something.
 A neck.
 Yuri's neck.
 She had cuts and thrashes all over her body, stab wounds everywhere.
 Yuri had been murdered.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Megan HutchinsonWrite a Review